mui/material-ui/docs/src/pages/customization/components/components.md

 ### Overriding with inline-styles

 The second way to override the style of a component is to use the **inline-style** approach.
-Every component provides a `style` property.
-These properties are always applied to the root element.
+Every component provides a `style` prop.
+These props are always applied to the root element.

 You don't have to worry about CSS specificity as the inline-style takes precedence over the regular CSS.